AVC Logo

 Sharing stories and traditions, passing down knowledge, and simply spending time together as a community has been a long-standing tradition throughout history.
 One place where this has often taken place is on the porch.
 The porch provides a space that is not quite inside the home, yet not fully outside either.
 It's a middle ground that allows for casual conversations with neighbors as they walk by.
 This creates a warm and welcoming environment that fosters a greater sense of community and connectedness.

 Umoja Porch Talks are student-led conversations that create connection and build on community knowledge.
 By participating in Umoja's Porch Talks, we can all contribute to building a stronger community together.
-Join us for Umoja Porch Talks every 4th Wednesday at the Student Lounge!
+Join us for Umoja Porch Talks in the Umoja Village!

 Join us for our film series highlighting Black filmmakers and actors.
 We're excited to showcase the work of talented artists and creators who have made a significant impact on the film industry.
 Come and experience the power of storytelling through the lens of these groundbreaking filmmakers and actors.
 We can't wait to see you there!